Rounak396/Networks_Lab_sem-06/CN Tutorial/Tutorial-1/readme.md

 Client Socket Workflow
 socket() | connect() | recv()
 The client socket is created with a socket() call, and the connected to a remote address with the connect() call, and then finally can retrive data with recv() call.
-The client socket is created with a socket() call, and the connected to a remote address with the connect() call, and then finally can retrive data with recv() call.